 A Lot of Love

 The last through-line of the season comes from love.
 With the series coming from the mind that crafted Family Guy it seemed unlikely The Orville would become a home to hopeless romanticism.
-Yet, this show has several moments and full-episodes dedicated to the relationship status of the crew.
+Yet, this show has several moments and full episodes dedicated to the relationship status of the crew.
 Issac and Dr. Claire Finn’s relationship is center stage in a Singing in the Rain tribute.
-Later again in the “Identity” two-parter as Issac betrays the crew.
-It is his relationship with Claire and her sons that ultimately help him fight his own people.
+Later in the “Identity” two-parter, as Issac betrays the crew, it is his relationship with Claire and her sons that ultimately help him fight his own people.
 In another episode, Gordon falls for a simulated girl care of an iPhone from 2015.
 While Ed’s brief relationship with a Krill puts him off dating for a while, but he still pines for Kelly.

 “The Road Not Taken”

 The two-part finale furthered the Ed/Kelly love story by making them the most important couple in the universe!
 Arguably a bit indulgent to give characters that much influence, but the story was again unpredictable.
 Following the malfunction of a memory wipe, an accidentally time traveling Kelly finds herself remembering a trip to the future on the Orville.
 On the ship she meets her future self, whom she finds disappointing.
-But, this gave Ed an opportunity to date young Kelly again.
+But, this gave Ed an opportunity to date young Kelly again, though he shares with her the difficulties of his marriage.
 Once returned to her own time, these memories make her decide not to see Ed for a second date.
-Thusly, the two never marry, never divorce, and Ed and Kelly and the crew never end up on the Orville together.
+Thusly, the two never marry, never divorce, and Ed, Kelly and the crew never end up on the Orville together.

-Because of this the Kaylon attack on Earth was successful and they have been scorching planets ever since.
+Because Ed and Co. didn’t stop them, the Kaylon attack on Earth was successful and they have been scorching planets ever since.
 The finale becomes a Kaylon-dominating alternate timeline where only Kelly remembers how the world should be.
 After gathering the crew of the Orville and finding the ship at the bottom of the Pacific ocean, the group works to reset the timeline.
 The episode takes a strong stylistic change and becomes the dystopian world the series worked to avoid.
 The episode offers more Star Wars than Star Trek, which is a nice change of pace.
-This deep contrast further shares why the optimism of this world is so important to keeping the status quo.
+Though, this deep contrast further shares why the optimism of this world is so important to keeping the status quo.

 Ultimately, Ed and Kelly’s second date defines the fate of the universe.
 Again, a bit much, but I like the belief in the power of love.
 The show pushes the agenda on romantic relationships as a way of exploring character’s true feelings, so don’t think this will end any time soon.
 Ed and Kelly are again reset to zero, so it remains to be seen if these two should stay friends or be together again.